arkachego/audiobook/Readme.md

 | `/profile/:id` | `GET`  | `id` is the **User ID** |
 | `/records/:id` | `GET`  | `id` is the **User ID** |

 The response of the `/onboard` API contains the `user_id`, which is stored in the local storage in the browser for further use.
-We can implement a **JSON Web Token** based authentication here which is out of scope of this assignment.
+We can implement a **JSON Web Token** or **OAuth2** based authentication here which is out of scope of this assignment.